2019 Big East Tournament: Bracket, schedule, scores, seeds | NCAA.com

-The 2019 Big East Tournament started Wednesday, March 13, with two first round games.
-The championship game is Saturday.
+The 2019 Big East Tournament continued Thursday, March 14, with the quarterfinals.
 Find bracket, schedule and scores here.

-Villanova is the No. 1 seed.
-On Wednesday, Providence cruised by Butler while St. John's knocked off DePaul.
+Xavier beat Creighton on Thursday.
+Villanova, the No. 1 seed, defeated Providence in the first game of the day.
+Later, Marquette routed St. John's and Seton Hall set aside Georgetown.

 2019 Big East Tournament: Bracket